-Passengers aboard the Thello have the enviable opportunity to fall asleep in Paris and wake up in Venice, two of Europe’s most romantic cities.
+Passengers boarding the Thello have the enviable opportunity to fall asleep in Paris and wake up in Venice, two of Europe’s most romantic cities.
 As you would expect from a train operating between these heavyweight gastro destinations, the service has a dedicated dining cart serving French and Italian fare.
 There’s also a short but sweet wine list, naturally.

 4. Budapest to Prague

 An old faithful among inter-railers, this classic overnight service whisks passengers between two of Eastern Europe’s prettiest cities, Budapest and Prague.
 Rolling out of the Hungarian capital in the early evening, the service arrives in Prague bright and early the next morning.
 As you would expect, there are some spectacular views to behold both in the early evening and early morning, so enjoy them before departing one of Europe’s favourite sleepers.

 Hop aboard this sleeper service in the dark winter months and Norway’s breathtaking scenery will be completely wasted on you.
 Summer, however, is a completely different story with the midnight sun illuminating everything that is special about rural Scandinavia: shimmering lakes, scented pine forests and rugged mountains.
 This 7-hour train journey is a lesser-known gem and the cities at each end are another story altogether.

 6. Madrid to Lisbon

 Attempting to send passengers back to the golden age of rail travel, the Madrid-Lisbon overnight service, operated by Trenhotel Lusitania, is the closest you’ll come to an authentic railway nostalgia trip.
 With a suite of luxury class cabins that emulate the first-class experience of a bygone era, passengers can enjoy private showers and marvel at the fact that it still takes less than 11 hours to travel from Madrid to Lisbon by train.

 7. Berlin to Malmö